Merchant Cash Advance Defense Attorney in Florida

 What Is a Merchant Cash Advance and Why Do They Lead to Litigation?

 A merchant cash advance is a financing arrangement in which a company purchases a portion of your business's future receivables in exchange for an upfront lump sum.
-Unlike traditional loans, MCAs are repaid through daily or weekly ACH withdrawals directly from your bank account, often at effective annual percentage rates exceeding 200% to 350%.
+Unlike traditional loans, MCAs are repaid through daily or weekly ACH withdrawals directly from your bank account, often at effective annual percentage rates ranging from 200% to 350%.

 Because MCA agreements are typically structured as purchases of future receivables rather than loans, they have historically avoided Florida's usury statute, which caps interest at 18% per annum on transactions under $500,000.
 However, when an MCA requires unconditional repayment regardless of business performance, Florida courts may recharacterize the agreement as a loan, triggering usury protections and opening the door to powerful legal defenses.